Euphorbia lactea 'Cristata Variegata'

-Euphorbia lactea 'Cristata' f. variegata is an intricately monstrous form, up to 3 feet (90 cm) tall, with fan-shaped, crested branches, forming a snaky ridge or crowded cluster, ranging in color from white to yellow, pink, violet and green.
+Euphorbia lactea 'Cristata Variegata' is an intricately shaped succulent with fan-shaped branches, forming a snaky ridge or crowded cluster ranging in color from white to yellow, pink, violet, and green.
+It grows up to 3 feet (90 cm) tall.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).